 Almost everything can be recycled!
-In general, as long as the item does not have food on it, it should be recycled.
-This includes paper, plastic, metal, glass, and foam.
-“What goes in the Blue Bin” Recycling for more information.
+In general, as long as the item does not have food or liquid in it, it should be recycled.
+This includes paper, plastic, metal, and glass.
+Visit “What goes in the Blue Bin” Recycling for more information.

 Examples of accepted material:

 Cans & Foil

 - Aluminum beverage cans and aluminum food cans (e.g. cat food, tuna cans)